Graduate Credits for Pathways to Proficient Reading

 - In order to qualify for graduate credits that Arcadia will accept, participants must average 83% for their total grade.

-- The Pathways to Proficient Reading grade is determined by participation in Pre and Post Knowledge Inventory, end-of-section quiz scores, and the 8 virtual community of practice sessions provided during the course.
+- The Pathways to Proficient Reading grade is determined by participation in Post Knowledge Inventory, end-of-section quiz scores, and the 8 virtual community of practice sessions provided during the course.